popcar2/SaveGameExtractor/README.md

 * Games that store their saves in launchers (such as Steam and Ubisoft Connect).
 Usually these are stored on the cloud, so it should be fine to ignore them.
 * Games that store their saves in the game's installation folder.
 These vary wildly, so it's impossible to track them.
 * Games that store their saves in the Windows Registry.
 I have no idea why some people do this.

+# How to use
+## Linux

+Extract the tar file, then run ./save_locator

+**It is highly recommended to run it as sudo to avoid access denied errors**

+## Windows

+Extract the rar file then run save_locator.exe